terkoizmy/Agentic-BeesTrap/README.md

 # Agentic-BeesTrap
-The AI Agent defender from MEV Predator and counter them
+The AI Agentic defender from MEV Predator and counter them